What documents do I need to sign up for food pantry services?

 For food services do I need to meet an income requirement?

-• No income requirements, we will ask you to declare your household income in order to effectively screen for public benefits that you might be eligible for such as Snap, Health Care insurance and rental assistance.
+• No income requirements, we will ask you to declare your household income in order to effectively screen for public benefits that you might be eligible for such as SNAP, Health Care insurance and rental assistance.

 Do I need to live in the neighborhood or the borough to receive services?